 The Keoladeo National Park is the most famous tourist attraction in Bharatpur.
 This park, also known as the Keoladeo Ghana National Park, was constructed around 250 years ago by Maharaja Suraj Mal.
 The Maharajas of Bharatpur used this park as a private duck shooting reserve until 1964, when it was established as a bird sanctuary.

-Currently, this national park has 7 varieties of turtle, 50 varieties of fish and 5 varieties of amphibian.
-In addition, this park is a natural habitat to about 375 bird varieties.
+Currently, this national park has 7 varieties of turtles, 50 varieties of fishes and 5 varieties of amphibians.
+In addition, this park is a natural habitat for about 375 bird varieties.
 During the monsoon season, birds from every part of the country flock this park.

 Tourist can also see birds, such as imperial eagles, steppe eagles, tawny eagles, spotted eagles, marsh harriers and laggar falcons in the Keoladeo National Park.
 Besides birds, tourists can also witness animals, such as black bucks, pythons, sambars, spotted deer and nilgais.

 The Keoladeo Ghana National Park is well-connected to Bharatpur by buses and auto rickshaws; electric vans are also available on special request.
 However, the best way to explore the park is on foot, bicycle or cycle rickshaws.
 Interested travellers can hire bicycles from the park authority at a reasonable price.